 What To Expect

 As soon as you arrive, you’ll see volunteers at the Welcome Table and at the Religious Education window in the lobby.
 You will be greeted warmly, and offered a yellow name-tag.
 (All Albany UU congregants and guests are offered name-tags, to better facilitate an open and welcoming environment.)
-They can direct you to the cloak room and rest rooms, and then to either Emerson Hall or the Sanctuary, depending on where the day’s service is taking place.
+They can direct you to the cloak room and rest rooms, and then to either Community Hall or the Sanctuary, depending on where the day’s service is taking place.
 Our friendly volunteers will be handing out programs, as well one of the two books of songs we use.

 Once seated, you can expect to be welcomed both by members sitting nearby, as well as during the section of our service dedicated to greeting newcomers and guests.
 Feel free to stand up and introduce yourself to the community!

 Our Sunday services run roughly an hour long, and begin with the ringing of a chime, announcements and a call to celebration by the service leader.
 We then light the chalice, an important symbol in the Unitarian Universalist tradition (the flaming chalice is a symbol of light we seek to bring to the world), and listen to a spoken meditation.

 The remainder of the service includes a story for children, songs by our choir or other musical offerings, singing of hymns by the congregation, voluntary sharing of personal joys or sorrows, an offering of donations for the work of Albany UU, or, occasionally, for other causes.
 Finally, we have a sermon by our minister or a guest speaker.
 After our service is over, we gather for coffee and discussion in Channing Hall.
 From mid-June to the beginning of September we have modified summer Sunday services, with the nursery open for infants and toddlers and one multi-age class for children.